Course Descriptions

 Calculus of functions of several variables and of vector fields in orthogonal coordinate systems.
 Optimization problems, implicit function theorem, Green's theorem, Stokes' theorem, divergence theorems.
 Applications to engineering and the physical sciences.
 Not open to students with credit in MA 36200 or 41000.
 3 credit hours

-MA 51100 - Linear Algebra With Applications. -Typically offered Summer
+MA 51100 - Linear Algebra With Applications

 Real and complex vector spaces; linear transformations; Gram-Schmidt process and projections; least squares; QR and LU factorization; diagonalization, real and complex spectral theorem; Schur triangular form; Jordan canonical form; quadratic forms.
 3 credit hours

-Iterative methods for solving nonlinear; linear difference equations, applications to solution of polynomial equations; differentiation and integration formulas; numerical solution of ordinary differential equations; roundoff error bounds.
+(CS 51400) Iterative methods for solving nonlinear; linear difference equations, applications to solution of polynomial equations; differentiation and integration formulas; numerical solution of ordinary differential equations; roundoff error bounds.
 3 credit hours

-MA 51800 - Advanced Discrete Mathematics. -Typically offered Spring
+MA 51800 - Advanced Discrete Mathematics

 The course covers mathematics useful in analyzing computer algorithms.
 Topics include recurrence relations, evaluation of sums, integer functions, elementary number theory, binomial coefficients, generating functions, discrete probability, and asymptotic methods.
 3 credit hours

-MA 51900 - Introduction To Probability.
-(STAT 51900) -Typically offered Fall Spring
+MA 51900 - Introduction To Probability

-Algebra of sets, sample spaces, combinatorial problems, independence, random variables, distribution functions, moment generating functions, special continuous and discrete distributions, distribution of a function of a random variable, limit theorems.
+(STAT 51900) Algebra of sets, sample spaces, combinatorial problems, independence, random variables, distribution functions, moment generating functions, special continuous and discrete distributions, distribution of a function of a random variable, limit theorems.
 3 credit hours

 Separation of variables; Fourier series; boundary value problems; Fourier transforms; Bessel functions; Legendre polynomials.
 3 credit hours

-MA 52100 - Introduction To Optimization Problems. -Typically offered Fall
+MA 52100 - Introduction To Optimization Problems

 Necessary and sufficient conditions for local extrema in programming problems and in the calculus of variations.
 Control problems; statement of maximum principles and applications.
 Discrete control problems.
 3 credit hours